New Starters - Induction into FS2

 Reception Baseline Assessment

-All Children starting school in the 2021/22 academic year will be participating in the Reception Baseline Assessment (RBA).
+All Children starting school in FS2 participate in the Reception Baseline Assessment (RBA).
 You can find further information about the assessment by following the link below.

 If you go to this website, you will find a list of storybooks all about starting school.
 These might be a nice way to start talking to your child about this huge step in their life and alleviate any worries that they might have: